Michael Cruz

-Michael Warren "Mike" Cruz, M.D. (born September 8, 1958) is a Guamanian surgeon and former politician who served as the 8th Lieutenant Governor of Guam from January 1, 2007 to January 3, 2011.
+Michael Warren Cruz (born September 8, 1958) is a Guamanian surgeon and former politician who served as the eighth lieutenant governor of Guam from January 1, 2007 to January 3, 2011.
+In 2023, he was appointed adjutant general of the Guam National Guard.

 Biography

 Personal life

-Cruz was born on September 8, 1958, where he raised in Agat, Guam by his parents Miguel de Gracia Cruz and Rosalinda Quinata.
+Cruz was born on September 8, 1958, a son of Miguel de Gracia Cruz and Rosalinda Quinata.
 His father was Chamorro while his mother was Filipino.

 He has three children from his first marriage: Shaunn, Mika’ele and Christine.
 Cruz is currently married to his second wife, Jennifer Rosario Cruz.
 The couple have two daughters, Taylor & Bella, as well as Rosario Cruz's son, Christian, from her previous relationship.

 Cruz received a bachelor's degree in biology from Walla Walla College in Washington state.
 He obtained a Doctor of Medicine from Loma Linda University in California.

 Military

 Cruz is a colonel in the Guam Army National Guard.
 He is a veteran of Operation Desert Storm.
 Cruz volunteered as a commander in the Rapid Advanced Medical Team during the Iraq War, serving from 2003 to 2004.
-He was a recipient of Bronze Star Medal for his tour of duty in Iraq.
+He was a recipient of the Bronze Star Medal for his tour of duty in Iraq.

+In March 2023, the governor of Guam appointed Cruz as adjutant general of Guam's National Guard.